vtsatskin/DeepSentiment/README.md

 This module aims at extracting emotion components within human speech like Pitch and Loudness and use them to identify the emotion state of the speaker.
 Support Vector Machines are used to segregate the features into various emotion states like Anger, Sadness, Fear, Happy and Neutral.
 Some of these emotion states are interleaved, reducing the precision with which we can decipher the emotion state, hence we have also incorporated text based sentiment recognition to improve precision of prediction.
 We have used Pyspark (Apache Spark) library to develop the model for this purpose.

 ## Prerequisites
 1.)
 The following are the prerequsite python modules that needs to be installed to execute the Standalone component:
 ```
-sudo pip install numpy
-sudo pip install scipy
-sudo pip install pandas
-sudo pip install SpeechRecognition
-sudo pip install -U scikit-learn
-sudo pip install findspark
-sudo pip install flask
-sudo pip install analyse
-sudo pip install flask_cors
+pipenv install
 ```
-Note: There may be other prerequiste library files that needs to installed before installing the above mentioned modules.

 2.)
 Follow the instructions mentioned in the [ link ](http://aubio.org/) to install Aubio(pitch extraction library).